sibylhe/mmm_stan/README.md

-# Python/STAN Implementation of Multiplicative Media Mix Model
+# Python/STAN Implementation of Multiplicative Marketing Mix Model
 The methodology of this project is based on [this paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46001.pdf) by Google, but is applied to a more complicated, real-world setting, where 1) there are 13 media channels and 46 control variables; 2) models are built in a stacked way.

 # 1. Introduction